sailfishos/docs.sailfishos.org/Develop/Hardware/JP2601-TOH/README.md

 The 5 V output is designed to be able to provide more power for TOH than what 3.3 V would allow.
 For low power TOH designs a simple low-dropout linear regulator (LDO) will suffice.

-Charging current is limited to maximum of 1 A to protect the pogo pins.
+Charging current is limited to maximum of 1 A by default.
 Charging from TOH is disabled when USB power is connected.

 ## Dimensions, pin locations and mounting points